rmj1001/HeckerShell/README.md

 install common repositories and software for development, gaming, media (codecs), and more.
 These scripts will source the api since they need certain common functions.

-## ZSH Plugins
+## Shell Plugins

-Any optional ZSH functionality should be made into a plugin.
-All plugins must be stored in `files/.zsh/plugins`, and must be named as `<plugin>.zsh`.
-Plugins can be sourced in `files/.zsh/settings/01-zsh.zsh`.
+Any optional shell functionality should be made into a plugin.
+All plugins must be stored in `files/.shellfiles/plugins`, and must be named as `plugin`.
+Plugins can be sourced in the applicable shell config file.

 ## Development Guidelines